Penland Iron Program

 The Penland iron program offers beginning to advanced workshops in traditional and contemporary blacksmithing, metalworking, and sculpture.
 The studio provides space and specialty equipment for the exploration of concept and technique in ferrous and nonferrous metals.
 The scope of each workshop is determined by the instructor with input from our program director and support from our programming staff.
 Our versatile facility and high caliber artist/educators allow us to provide relevant programming in topics from forging and metal fabrication to mixed media sculpture and everything in between.
 We strive for a balance of technical and aesthetic content and value all cultural and historical perspectives.
 We offer workshops that inspire and challenge students from curious beginners to accomplished professionals.
 Our programming is current in spirit and respectful of craft traditions.

-The studios are very flexible and are particularly well equipped for forging, fabrication, casting, hollowware, machining, and finishing techniques.
-The range of workshop topics includes but is not limited to architectural blacksmithing, furniture design and fabrication, working with recycled and alternative materials, production design and marketing, patination and color, kinetics, toolmaking, moldmaking, iron casting, raising and forming, chasing and repoussé, whitesmithing, and engraving.
+The iron studio is very flexible, but is particularly well equipped for forging, fabrication, casting, sheet forming and hollowware, machining, and finishing techniques.
+The range of workshop topics includes but is not limited to architectural blacksmithing, fabrication (analog and digital), furniture design, moldmaking, casting (including aluminum, bronze, and iron), working with recycled and alternative materials, production design, iron for jewelers, patination and finishing techniques, kinetic sculpture, toolmaking, raising and forming, chasing and repoussé, whitesmithing, and engraving.
 Materials and techniques are combined in a myriad of ways, and instructors often ground technical exploration with conversations about historic and/or current context, design, or idea generation.
-Recent instructors include Elizabeth Brim, Peter Ross, Seth Gould, Mike Rossi, Rebekah Frank, Heiner Zimmerman, Hoss Haley, Warren Holzman, Andrew Meers, Vivan Beer, April Franklin, and Patrick Quinn, among many others.
+Recent instructors include Elizabeth Brim, Peter Ross, Seth Gould, Shawn HibmaCronan, Andrew Meers, Mike Rossi, Rebekah Frank, Heiner Zimmermann, Hoss Haley, Warren Holzman, Vivian Beer, April Franklin, David Clemons, and Patrick Quinn, among many others.

 Penland Iron Studio